- Who needs to submit an application to the Institutional Review Board?

 Depending upon the level of review, you will receive a response within two to five business days notifying you of the status of your application regarding its completeness.
 Upon receipt of the IRB application and supporting materials, the IRB Coordinator will perform a “Completeness Check” to determine if the application is neat, organized, free of obvious content or grammatical errors and that all necessary information is included with the application.
 The IRB Coordinator will e-mail the application back to the Principal Investor with a list of changes necessary to consider the application complete.
 Upon completion of the requested changes, the PI should re-submit the application to the IRB Coordinator via e-mail with the changes highlighted in yellow to speed the review process.
 The Completeness Check and request for changes will be repeated by the IRB Coordinator until the application is complete.

 It is important to note that applications will not be forwarded to the IRB for review in any form until the application is deemed complete.
 The application submission date is the date at which the application is deemed complete by the IRB Coordinator.
-For the timeline of review, please see the application packet.

 Try to plan your research so you allow for the time it takes to receive IRB approval (including the completeness check).
 However, if you need a response before the scheduled meeting dates, contact the Office of the IRB and IACUC.
 We will do what we can to review your materials as quickly as possible, while evaluating each application for completeness and adherence to the Criteria for IRB Approval of Research.
 If your research requires a full review, it will be considered at the next scheduled IRB meeting.